bbauska/Coursera-Bootstrap/readme.md

 previous exercise.
 I had referred to this line, then we were talking about the bootstrap grid system.

-Here, we see that we\'ve specified the meta tags with a view port and the content, width as device width, and initial scale one and shrink to fit no.
+Here, we see that we&apos;ve specified the meta tags with a view port and the content, width as device width, and initial scale one and shrink to fit no.